Analysis | How Trump allies in Congress can launch one more challenge to Biden’s win in January

 Congress’s role in a presidential election

 It’s on the front end and back end of the election.
 Congress sets the election date.
-After that states take over, including deciding how they want to hold their individual elections and certifying their own results.
+After that, states take over, notably deciding how they want to hold their individual elections and certifying their own results.

 Once states certify their results and once the electoral college votes Dec.
 14, states send their electoral college vote totals to Congress to be counted and confirmed.
 This happens Jan.
 6. It’s largely a formality since election law says Congress has to treat those results as “conclusive.”